panzerdp/dmitripavlutin.com/content/posts/2019-08-20-optional-chaining/index.md

 ## 6. When to use optional chaining

-Resist the urge to use optional chaining to access any property: that would lead to a misguided usage.
+Resist the urge to use optional chaining operator to access any kind of property: that would lead to a misguided usage.
+The next section explains when to use it correctly.

 ### 6.1 Access properties of potentially nullish

-`?.` must be used only near the properties that can potentially be `undefined` or `null`.
-In other cases, use the good-old property accessors: `.property` or `[expression]`.
+`?.` must be used only near the properties that can potentially be nullish: `maybeNullish?.prop`.
+In other cases, use the good-old property accessors: `.property` or `[propExpression]`.

 Recall the movie object.
 Looking at the expression `movie.director?.name`, because `director` can be `undefined`, it's correct to use the optional chaining operator near `director` property.

 Contrary, it doesn't make sense to use `?.` to access the movie title: `movie?.title`.
-The movie object is never going to be nullish.
+The movie object is not going to be nullish.

 ```javascript
 // Good